Glad to Know You

-"Glad to Know You" is a 1981 dance single by the former keyboard/guitarist for Ian Dury and The Blockheads, Chaz Jankel.
-After previous single releases "3,000,000 Synths" and "Ai No Corrida", "Glad to Know You" reached number one on the US, Billboard Hot Dance Club Play chart, remaining there for seven weeks, and becoming the biggest dance single of 1982.
+"Glad to Know You" is a 1981 dance single by Chaz Jankel, the former keyboardist and guitarist for Ian Dury and the Blockheads.
+After previous single releases "3,000,000 Synths" and "Ai No Corrida", "Glad to Know You" reached number one on the US Billboard Hot Dance Club Play chart, remaining there for seven weeks, and becoming the biggest dance single of 1982.
 On other US charts, "Glad to Know You", reached number 57 on the US R&B chart.
 It also reached number 102 on the Bubbling Under Hot 100 chart.